DanOvando/sraplus/README.md

 ![](README_files/figure-gfm/cpue-fit-1-1.png)<!-- -->

-Now suppose we no longer have a perfect index of abundance, but instead data on the catch and effort (CPUE\!).
+Now suppose we no longer have a perfect index of abundance, but instead data on the catch and effort (CPUE!).
 But, there are a few problems with these CPUE data.
 First, we know from the simulation that q is increasing over time, so simply treating Catch/Effort as an index of abundance will be biased (since a unit of effort in the past is not the same as a unit of effort in the present).
-Second, we need to account for diminishing returns from increasing amounts of effort, and in-season losses to natural mortality. `sraplus` provides some support to these problems. `sraplus` will estimate a q.
-If desired it allows the user to either specify an assumed slope in catchability (where
+Second, we need to account for diminishing returns from increasing amounts of effort, and in-season losses to natural mortality. `sraplus` provides some support to these problems.
-\(q_t = q_{t-1} \times qslope\)), or to attempt to estimate `qslope` directly.
+`sraplus` will estimate a q.
+If desired it allows the user to either specify an assumed slope in catchability (where *q*<sub>*t*</sub> = *q*<sub>*t* − 1</sub> × *q**s**l**o**p**e*), or to attempt to estimate `qslope` directly.
 Second, given values of q and qslope (and estimates of natural mortality either supplied by the user or drawn from `FishLife`), `sraplus` uses the Baranov equation to translate effort into an effective fishing mortality rate.

 **One important note**.
 By default, `sraplus` includes estimation of process error.
 When running a simplified CPUE like this, the model can’t